yuhko-msft/microsoft-graph-docs/concepts/workbook-error-codes.md

 | **conflictUncategorized**                   | The current state conflicts with what the request expects.
 | **filteredRangeConflict**                   | The operation failed because it conflicts with a filtered range.
 | **forbiddenUncategorized**                    | The request is not allowed.
-| **gatewayTimeoutUncategorized**         | The service wasn’t able to complete the request within the time limit.
+| **gatewayTimeoutUncategorized**         | The service wasn't able to complete the request within the time limit.
 | **generalException**         | There was an internal error while processing the request.
 | **insertDeleteConflict**         | The insert or delete operation attempted resulted in a conflict.
 | **internalServerErrorUncategorized**       | An unspecified error has occurred.